 Do you want to continue your education or obtain a certificate?
 We can connect you to high school completion programs, scholarships and funding for certifications, and books and school supplies.
 For more information on the Brighter Star Program

 If you’re ready to start a career, we can prepare you with career exploration, employment connections and leadership development opportunities.

 Transitions to Success

 Transitions to Success (TTS) is a collaboration of agencies that work with foster youth, youth who were formerly in out-of-home placement, and other disengaged youth and young adults from the ages of 14 up to 24 that reside in Brown, Oconto, or Kewaunee County.
 It is funded through a grant from Stand Together Foundation, Inc., a fund of the Greater Green Bay Community Foundation, and a grant from the Basic Needs Giving Partnership of the Greater Green Bay Community Foundation, including U.S. Venture Open Fund for Basic Needs, the J.J.
 Keller Foundation, and other community donors.

 Primary Focus Areas

 If you are interested in learning more about the WIOA Youth and Young Adult Program or Independent Living Program, contact the Career Services Specialist in your county.

-For general information regarding the WIOA Youth and Young Adult Program and the Independent Living Program, please contact Program Manager, Sarah Klapper.
+For general information regarding the WIOA Youth and Young Adult Program, please contact Policy and Performance Manager, Cheryl Neuens.
+For more information on the Independent Living Program, contact Director of Impact and Operations Sarah Klapper.